 We have seen our Church try to make itself small, pure, and self-righteous in its legal adherence, perpetuate a Sacramental system through which grace is mediated, and further impose arbitrary rules of access to it for some.
-We have heard, too, how those with various types of disabilities are not listened to or understood, leading to situations where they are not able to participate, according to their ability, in the very life of the Church.

 A priest can say a Mass by himself, but the laity cannot.
 To me, this is a sad reality.
 Priests are set up to be central to the Mass, yet there are not enough of them, so access to Communion by the laity can be limited.
-Access to the nourishment that is central to the faith is LIMITED?... limited by the Church itself?
+Access to the nourishment that is central to the faith is LIMITED? . . . limited by the Church itself?
 Do you think Jesus approves of anyone limiting access to Him?